mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 Likewise, remember the `Update`>`Coroutine (yield null)`>`LateUpdate` order.
 This means disabling a SkeletonAnimation or its ancestor GameObjects inside a coroutine will cause the SkeletonAnimation to not execute its LateUpdate, and thus not update its mesh.

 This will cause the mesh to reflect the state of the skeleton right before the coroutine execution, and not after.
 Users have report this causing artifacts and blinking parts when you also modify the skeleton state within the Coroutine when you re-enable GameObjects.

+## Additional Compatibility Notes
+This code requires Unity 5.3 or higher.

+They use the `IEnumerator` interface and not the [CustomYieldInstruction](https://docs.unity3d.com/ScriptReference/CustomYieldInstruction.html) class from 5.3.
+Despite this, the changes to allow this functionality were only introduced in Unity's Coroutine system in 5.3.
+So it is incompatible with older Unity versions.